 δv=2µωρm (3)

-The thermoacoustic refrigerator design parameters number is large to be used in thermoacoustic refrigerator equations, so a normalized analysis as shown in Table 1 for thermoacoustic design parameters was presented by Wetzel et al. [5].
+The thermoacoustic refrigerator design parameters number is large to be used in thermoacoustic refrigerator equations, so a normalised analysis as shown in Table 1 for thermoacoustic design parameters was presented by Wetzel et al. [5].

 Insert Table 1 about here.

 The stack geometric parameters influence the gained cooling load and the needed input power as demonstrated in Eqn.
 4 and Eqn.
-5 for the normalized cooling power Qcn and the normalized acoustic power Wn respectively.
+5 for the normalised cooling power Qcn and the normalised acoustic power Wn respectively.
 The coefficient of performance (C.O.P) is defined as the ratio of the obtained cooling power to the consumed acoustic power.

 Qcn=-δknD2sin2Xsn8γΛ1+σ [ ∆TmntanXsnLsnBγ-11+σ+σ1+σ-1+σ-σδkn ] (4)